 Gen. Houston gathered troops and ordered Gonzales burned.
 He then led the famous "runaway scrape," gaining time and mustering troops before taking a stand at San Jacinto.
 There, he defeated Mexican president Santa Anna and Texas gained its freedom from Mexico.

 Established in 1874, Luling served as a gathering point and supply center for cattle drivers along the Chisholm Trail.
 Cotton ruled the economy until the discovery of oil in 1922.
 By 1924, the oil field was producing 16 million barrels of oil per year.

 A Park Between

-Palmetto State Park, named for the tropical dwarf palmetto plant found there, is 270.3 acres located in Gonzales County, northwest of Gonzales and southeast of Luling.
+Palmetto State Park, named for the tropical dwarf palmettos found here, is 270.3 acres in Gonzales County, northwest of Gonzales and southeast of Luling.
 The park abuts the San Marcos River and also has a four-acre oxbow lake.
-The land was acquired by deeds from private owners and the city of Gonzales in 1934 to 1936, and was opened in 1936.
-The beautiful stone buildings in the park were constructed by the Civilian Conservation Corps during the 1930s.